AlmogMenashe/Attendance_Flaskapp_Linux/README.md

 runAttendance.py - Filtering information in a database local.

-app.py - Our web app
+app.py - Our web app.

-sftp.py - Connecting to the course server, adding a password in the file is required
+sftp.py - Connecting to the course server to download CSV files, adding a password in the file is required.

-Open read.txt and follow the instructions Commands in Linux
+Open read.txt and follow the instructions Commands in Linux.